vtex-apps/store-media/docs/README.md

 In order to apply CSS customizations in this and other blocks, follow the instructions given in the recipe on [Using CSS Handles for store customization](https://vtex.io/docs/recipes/style/using-css-handles-for-store-customization).

-Just like they do with props, the all blocks from this app inherits all of `image` and `video` blocks' CSS Handles.
+Just like they do with props, all blocks from this app inherits all of `image` and `video` blocks' CSS Handles.
 You can find them in their respective docs.

 Keep in mind that, for instance, applying CSS customizations to CSS Handles that came from `image` won't have any effect if the `mediaType` is set to `video` or if the `mediaType` is set to `imageOrVideo` and the `src` was identified as a video.